Whether it’s the end of the month, quarter, or year, sales organizations are always asking the same questions:

 Decision – Arguably the most crucial area to cover in a Deal Review, this section includes (D)ecision Criteria and (D)ecision Process.
 Evaluating Decision Criteria in a Deal Review should verify that the rep understands how the customer evaluates the opportunity.
 Critically, the rep should influence the Decision Criteria in favor of your solution.
 While Decision Criteria are evaluation factors, the Decision Process is a project plan with actions, owners, status, and timelines.

 Competition- Identify competition early in the sales process.
 Even If you think you are winning, press further into who the competition is (which is often internal) and ensure you’ve established clear points of differentiation against known competitors.

 To put it simply, the best Deal Reviews ask the best questions, challenge sales reps, and lead to improved sales results.
 The goal of the meeting shouldn’t be to review “What’s happening?” but rather, “What should happen next?”

-This template can be used as-is or tuned to your organization’s sales process.
+The downloadable template below can be used as-is or tuned to your organization’s sales process.
 Remember, the template goes hand-in-glove with a weekly Deal Review routine.
 For more sophisticated processes, adjust the focus and depth of each Deal Review based on exit criteria at each stage of each opportunity.